rynocav226/wedding-website/frontend/README.md

 > ensure invitation code has been entered before submitting

 Bridal Party
-> find picture of Jorden and Lucy -- DONE
+> find picture of Jorden and Lucy - DONE
 > write out the descriptions

 Wedding Photos
-> adding padding to top of the photo credit text -- DONE
+> adding padding to top of the photo credit text - DONE

 Brewery Crawl
-> change up order on single column so don't have picture back to back
+> change up order on single column so don't have picture back to back - DONE